carnivorouz/updateOmbi/README.md

 # updateOmbi

+### Update 12/21: I am not longer supporting this.
+However, it continues to work for my instance that is still running, and very well may for some time to come.
+Please feel free to take up the mantle.

 ### Notes:
 The assumptions for this script are that you are using Linux for your Ombi and the service is controlled with systemd.